dmarrinan/Pymaceuticals-Experimental-Analysis/README.md

 1) All of the drugs used in the trial had an increase in metastatic sites over the course of the study.
 2) All of the drugs used in the trial had a decrease in survival rate over the course of the study.
 3) Only Capomulin had a decrease in tumor volume of the course of the study.
+It was also the most effective in stopping the spread of metastatic sites and had the highest survival rate.
+It was the most effective  of all the drugs.
+4) Infubril was the second most effective in stopping tumor growth and the spread of metastitic sites.
+However, It had the worst survival rate of all the drugs.
+It would be interesting to do more experimentation to see why this was.
+5) Ketapril and the placebo were nearly identical in all metrics.